 A fairly routine six-wicket win for Sri Lanka over Zimbabwe in the second Test in Harare was notable for an extraordinary performance from left-arm seamer Nuwan Zoysa, who took a hat-trick with his first three deliveries in the second over of the match.
 He trapped Trevor Gripper and Neil Johnson lbw, either side of having Murray Goodwin caught behind.
 It was the first hat-trick by a Sri Lankan, and the earliest in any Test at the time.
 Andy Flower led a Zimbabwe revival but Tillakaratne Dilshan played a match-winning hand, stroking an unbeaten 163 in only his second Test.

-Birth of Australian opener Phillip Hughes, whose life was cut short while plying his trade, days before his 26th birthday.
+Birth of Australian opener Phillip Hughes, whose life was cut short days before his 26th birthday, while he plied his trade.
 During a Sheffield Shield game in November 2014, he was struck on the head trying to hook a bouncer and never regained consciousness.
-His technique was more Dilshan than Dravid.
 Hughes was expected to fill the gap left by Matthew Hayden's departure, and for some time it seemed he would, despite his problems with the short ball.
-In his debut series in South Africa in 2009, Hughes became the youngest man to score a century in both innings of a Test.
+His technique was more Dilshan than Dravid, and In his debut series, in South Africa in 2009, he became the youngest man to score a century in both innings of a Test.
 But he struggled in the two Ashes series that followed, and with Shane Watson blooming into an attacking Test opener, Hughes lost his place in the side.
 He returned in 2012 and slotted into Australia's carousel of openers alongside Ed Cowan, Chris Rogers and David Warner.
-He was trying to win back his Test spot in the summer of 2014 before tragedy struck.
+He was trying to win back his Test spot in the summer of 2014 when tragedy struck.

 A century on first-class debut for Tehzib-ul-Ghani - at the grand old cricketing age of 44.
 He made 104 for Pakistan's Commerce Bank against Khairpur at Karachi, but Tehzibul played only one more match and had one more innings.
 He made 3, so ended with a first-class average of 53.50.